RedisGrafana/RedisGrafana/docs/quickstart.md

 ### Redis Explorer

-Is under review and will be available shortly.
+It is under review and will be available shortly.

 ## Run using `Docker`